AhmedIbrahim336/notion/README.md

 # Notion

-Notion is a life organizing desktop application build on top HTML, CSS, JavaScript
+Notion is a life organizing desktop application built on top HTML, CSS, JavaScript